Dr. Travis Linnemann

 Travis is a cultural criminologist whose research focuses on the ways that crime, violence and disorder are imagined and represented.

-Travis serves on the editorial boards of Theoretical Criminology, Critical Criminology, Current Issues in Criminal Justice (Australia) and Qualitative Criminology and Criminal Justice and is the series co-editor of Emerald’s Studies in Culture, Criminal Justice and the Arts.
-From 2020-2025 he was co-editor of the journal Crime, Media, Culture.
+Travis serves on the editorial boards of Theoretical Criminology, Crime, Media, Culture, Critical Criminology, Current Issues in Criminal Justice (Australia) and Qualitative Criminology and Criminal Justice and is the series co-editor of Emerald’s Studies in Culture, Criminal Justice and the Arts.
+From 2020-2025 he was also co-editor-in-chief of Crime, Media, Culture.